 Lewiston police continue to investigate downtown shootings

-May 20—LEWISTON — Police are still investigating reports of gunfire Wednesday with possible links to a shootout last weekend during which a local man suffered a gunshot wound.
+May 21—LEWISTON — Police are still investigating reports of gunfire Wednesday night with possible links to a shootout last weekend during which a local man suffered a gunshot wound.

 About 7:45 p.m.
 May 14, police were called to the area of Walnut and Pierce streets for a report of multiple gunshots in the area.
 Investigators said they found spent shell casings at the scene from two firearms, indicating that two people had been shooting at one another.